 In the current version of Scheduled Ordering, it is the same weekly schedule for both pickups and deliveries.
 We are actively listening for feedback for future developments though, so if your pickup and delivery schedule are significantly different, please let us know.

 I only deliver out of town once a week, can I offer different delivery schedules for different delivery areas?

-“We only deliver to X, Y and Z out of town locations 1 day a week on a Thursday.
+“We only deliver to X, Y, and Z out-of-town locations 1 day a week on a Thursday.
 Orders placed for these locations will be delivered on the next available Thursday.”

-It’s not possible to delete region from the checkout but you can relabel it to say something else in the store preferences area if you want to use that field to capture some other customer information.
+It’s not possible to delete the region from the checkout but you can relabel it to say something else in the store preferences area if you want to use that field to capture some other customer information.

-Can I specify exact minimum wait times?
+Can I specify the exact minimum wait times?

 Yes, if your products take days, hours, or minutes to prepare, you can have an exact wait time set up in your Store Preferences -> Scheduled Ordering section.

-You might also add a third variant to ask people if they want to combine the totals into a single voucher or leave as individual voucher amounts so that when you create the coupon code in the shop you know whether to create as one code or multiple codes.
+You might also add a third variant to ask people if they want to combine the totals into a single voucher or leave them as individual voucher amounts so that when you create the coupon code in the shop you know whether to create it as one code or multiple codes.

 It’s not possible to treat vouchers differently to food orders, so buyers can choose a pickup or delivery time but you could add a message in the checkout to say that if buying a voucher, delivery will be by courier in 2-3 days delivery time.

 Our coupon code feature can be used to create unique voucher codes for gift vouchers and for special offers.
 See our guide for creating coupons.